-GEOMETRY Adv Prerequisite: Algebra 2 ADV, A "C" or higher in Algebra 2 is recommended for this course.
+Prerequisite: Algebra 2, "C" or higher in Algebra 2 is recommended for this course.

-An advanced course, Geometry ADVis a formal geometry course that explores all the Geometry Sequence objectives and other topics as time allows.
+An advanced course, Geometry CP is a formal geometry course that explores all the Geometry Sequence objectives and other topics as time allows.
 Students will study all facets of Euclidean plane geometry, use their algebra skills in solving geometric applications related to these topics, and exhibit sound logical reasoning proficiency by both understanding and writing numerous and various formal proofs.
 This course includes an End of Course (EOC) Exam given in the Spring for points towards graduation.
-Students are required to have a scientific calculator for this course.
 LEVEL 2

+HONORS GEOMETRY

-HONORS GEOMETRY Prerequisite: Honors Math Selection Criteria
+Prerequisite: Honors Math Selection Criteria

 Honors Geometry is a challenging and academically rigorous formal geometry course for honors math students.
 In the course, students are expected to cover more material; have outstanding recall of formulas, definitions, postulates and theorems; be able to use higher levels of thinking skills successfully to do problems and applications that require substantial analysis and synthesis of information; and become proficient in understanding and writing more difficult formal proofs.
 Honors Geometry is a fast-paced course so that additional topics can be studied.
 This course includes an End of Course (EOC) Exam given in the Spring for points towards graduation.
-Students are required to have a scientific calculator for this course.
 LEVEL 3